coalitiontech/door-hardware-doc/docs/index.md

-# Welcome to PROJECT theme by Coalition Technologies documentation
+# Welcome to DoorHardware theme by Coalition Technologies documentation

 ## Developers info